The Healing Power of Nature and Its Therapeutic Benefits

 How Nature Supports Mental Health

-Stress reduction: Exposure to green spaces lowers cortisol levels, the hormone linked to stress.
+Stress Reduction: Exposure to green spaces lowers cortisol levels, the hormone linked to stress.
 Even short walks in a park can calm the nervous system.

-Mood enhancement: Natural light and fresh air increase serotonin production, which improves mood and promotes feelings of happiness.
+Mood Enhancement: Natural light and fresh air increase serotonin production, which improves mood and promotes feelings of happiness.

 For example, a 2019 study published in Scientific Reports found that participants who spent 90 minutes walking in a natural setting showed decreased activity in a brain region associated with rumination, a risk factor for depression.